What is Public Health?

 What we plan to do…

 We will design our public health programming in keeping with Anishinaabe beliefs, traditions, and values.
 Communities will define what they feel are the health priorities of their communities, and how they feel their public health services could be improved.
-The transition of public health services will include the following eight communities: Ochiichagwe’Babigo’Ining Ojibway Nation (Dalles), Naotkamegwanning First Nation (Whitefish Bay), Shoal Lake #40 First Nation, Obashkaandagaang (Washagamis Bay), Wabaseemoong Independent Nations (Whitedog), Asubpeeschoseewagong (Grassy Narrows), Northwest Angle #33 First Nation, Wauzhushk Onigum Nation (Rat Portage), Animakee Wa Zhing 37 First Nation (Northwest Angle #37)
+The transition of public health services will include the following nine communities: Ochiichagwe’Babigo’Ining Ojibway Nation (Dalles), Naotkamegwanning First Nation (Whitefish Bay), Shoal Lake #40 First Nation, Obashkaandagaang (Washagamis Bay), Wabaseemoong Independent Nations (Whitedog), Asubpeeschoseewagong (Grassy Narrows), Northwest Angle #33 First Nation, Wauzhushk Onigum Nation (Rat Portage), Animakee Wa Zhing 37 First Nation (Northwest Angle #37)

 In March 2017 we brought together community members for a Public Health Community Engagement Workshop.
 Click here for more details!